londonaicentre/.github/profile/README.md

     - Developing open source tooling, code, and AI models to benefit the NHS
     - Deployment into NHS pathways, and monitoring/measuring impact

 We work within the NHS, and directly with source data systems.
-This gives us unprecedented capabilities for building safe and ethical solutions across the entire vertical of data-driven solutions - in population health, AI devices, clinical trials, and Real-World Data.
+This gives us unprecedented capabilities for building safe and ethical solutions across the entire data-driven vertical - in population health, AI devices, clinical trials, and Real-World Data research.
 In this way, we maximise the value of NHS data for patients and for the healthcare system.

 </br>